-Finding the best home server software can be a little challenging especially if this is your first time making such an investment.
+Finding the best home server and software can be a little challenging especially if this is your first time making such an investment.
 In recent years, home servers are becoming very common.
 Thus, you are likely to find various options in the market.

 If you have a network of computers in your home, a home server will help you to organize and easily access your files.
 Without a server, sharing these files from one computer to another can be very time-consuming and inefficient.